VeinDevTtv/vein-clothing/README.md

 - Make sure the items are in your QB-Core shared items
 - Check that the store has the items in its inventory
 - Verify the database tables are created
+- For addon clothing, ensure the model is properly loaded

 ### Problem: Can't save outfits
 - Check if the database tables are created